 - Clean out Junk from your PC

-In my research, I found that unnecessary memory occupied by junk files is the main factor of slow transferring data between your PC and USB drive.
+In my research, I found that unnecessary memory occupied by junk files is the main factor in slow data transfer rates between your PC and USB drive.

-I recommend you to clean all the junk files, cache data, temporary files from your PC.
-It may be noted that these junk files consumes several GBs of data which just goes to vain.
+I recommend you clean all the junk files, cache data, and temporary files from your PC.
+It may be noted that these junk files consume several GBs of data, which just goes in vain.

-Once you clean up all the junk your system performance and transferring data will definitely change.
+Once you clean up all the junk, your system performance and transferring data will change.

 2. Improve PC speed

-For better efficiency of transferring data between your PC and USB drive, you need to improve PC speed.
-Above method also improves your system speed but here I recommend you to use a PC tune-up tool.
-PC tune-up tools are very efficient and drastically improves PC performance.
-Use BullGuard (discounted link), Panda Security to tune up your PC.
+You need to improve PC speed to better transfer data between your PC and USB drive.
+The above method improves your system speed, but I recommend using a PC tune-up tool here.
+PC tune-up tools are very efficient and drastically improve PC performance.
+Use BullGuard (discounted link) and Panda Security to tune up your PC.

-For better efficiency of transferring data between your PC and USB drive, you need to improve PC speed.
-Above method also improves your system speed but here I recommend you to use a PC tune-up tool.
+You need to improve PC speed to better transfer data between your PC and USB drive.
+The above method also improves your system speed, but I recommend you use a PC tune-up tool here.

 3. Stop all background applications

-When you are transferring some huge amount of data between your PC and USB drive then it is always advisable to stop all the background application.
-If the background application keeps on running then the processing to a different task may take time.
+It is always advisable to stop all the background applications when transferring massive amounts of data between your PC and a USB drive.
+If the background application keeps running, processing a different task may take some time.

-So it is better to stop all the activities running background to make transfer speed better.
+So it is better to stop all the activities running in the background to improve transfer speed.

 4. Switch to USB 3.0

-This could be also the reason for the slow rate of transferring data.
-Check out whether It is USB 3.0 or USB 2.0.
-If it is USB 2.0 then switch to latest one.
+This could also be the reason for the slow rate of transferring data.
+Check out whether it is USB 3.0 or USB 2.0.
+If it is USB 2.0, then switch to the latest one.

-As most of the people are still using an older one which really consumes time a lot.
-USB 3.0 is a bit expensive but really worth buying it.
+Most people are still using an older one, which consumes time a lot.
+USB 3.0 is a bit expensive but worth buying it.
 So switch to the latest version of your USB.

 5. Change USB Drive policies

-As by default, the policies of USB drive in properties are set as Quick removal, but you can change to Better performance option.
-This option will increase USB transferable speed as this disable write caching.
+By default, the policies of USB drive in properties are set as Quick Removal, but you can change to the Better Performance option.
+This option will increase USB transferable speed as this disables write caching.

-Better performance option will enable caching and speed up transfer rate but here you must be aware of doing one extra step while ejecting your USB drive which is safely removing USB drive option otherwise you may lose data.
+A better performance option will enable caching and speed up transfer rates, but here you must be aware of doing one extra step while ejecting your USB drive, which is safely removing the USB drive option; otherwise, you may lose data.

 But in the recent updates of Windows 10, you will not find this option.
-On all other Windows version, you can change it.
+On all other Windows versions, you can change it.

 6. Transfer file individually

-If you transfer many files simultaneously then it may slow down your transferring speed.
-So it is always advisable to transfer one file at one time.
+If you transfer many files simultaneously, then it may slow down your transfer speed.
+So it is always advisable to transfer one file at a time.

-Make sure before any step is taken for a format, you have already backup your important data.
+Before any step is taken for a format, you have already backed up your essential data.

-Many times when you transfer your data using the USB drive, small files still remain in them which unnecessarily consumes your data and slow down transferring speed.
+Small files remain when you often transfer your data using the USB drive, unnecessarily consuming your data and slowing down the transfer speed.

-It is very simple to format your USB drive.
-Just right click on USB and select format option.
+It is straightforward to format your USB drive.
+Just right-click on USB and select the format option.

-By following the above tips you will definitely see the improvement in transferring speed.
+By following the above tips, you will improve transferring speed.